How to make Bengali sandesh recipe

-While making this bengali sweet, I used my own trick to make it perfect.
-Firstly, for making this dish, I’ve cooked the chenna mixture (kneaded chhana+powdred sugar+cardamom powder+rose water) two times with perfect intervals.
-Due to that method, this recipe looks a little tricky, but trust me these small tips will help you to get an authentic taste of our bengali sandesh at any time.
-Secondly, I’ve added a little rose water in my sondesh recipe, as bengali confectioners do, which adds more flavour (except cardamom) to this bengali sweet.
+While making Sandesh, I used my trick to make this sweet perfectly.
+Firstly, for making sandesh, I’ve cooked the chhana mixture (kneaded chhana+powdred sugar+cardamom powder+rose water) two times with perfect intervals.
+This method looks a little tricky and time consuming but brings the same taste which is in authentic Bengali sweet shops’ sandesh.
+Secondly, I’ve added a little rose water to my sandesh dough, as Bengali confectioners do to add more flavour to this sweet.

-Sandesh, which we Bengalis pronounce as sondesh / shondesh, is a traditional and authentic sweet of Bengal.
-It was first invented by Bengali confectioners.
-Like other Indian festivals, any Bengali festivals such as Durga Puja – Poila boishak – Bhaiphonta (Bhaiduj in Hindi) are also incomplete without sweets and this Bengali paneer sweet sondesh is one of them.
-It has a huge admirer among Bengalis, though nowadays it got its worldwide fame.
+Pronounced as sondesh / shondesh in our Bengali accent.
+Bengali festivals such as Durga Puja – Poila Boishak – Bhaiphonta are also incomplete without this Bengali sweet.
+It is a huge admirer among Bengalis, though nowadays it has its worldwide fame.

 Bengali sweet shankh sandeshBengali sweet shankh sandesh